Scott-MELab/R-opacus-TAG-Araya-2025-/Maps/README.md

 - **Valeric Acid**: The lower bound for valeric acid (Valerate + proton) uptake was set to -1.12 mmol/gCDW·h, and the upper bound to 0, while the TAG-ValericAcid reaction was maximized.
 - **Knallgas**: The lower bound for hydrogen uptake was set to -21.93 mmol/gCDW·h and the upper bound to 0, while the TAG-Knallgas reaction was maximized.
 - **Methanol RuMP**: The lower bound for methanol uptake was set to -5.36 mmol/gCDW·h and the upper bound to 0, while the TAG-Methanol reaction was maximized.
 The reactions associated with formaldehyde assimilation through the Serine pathway and dissimilation were deactivated.
-- **Methanol Serine Pathway (SP)**: The lower bound for methanol uptake was set to -5.36 mmol/gCDW·h and the upper bound to 0, while the TAG-Methanol reaction was maximized.
+- **Methanol (CBB-SP)**: The lower bound for methanol uptake was set to -5.36 mmol/gCDW·h and the upper bound to 0, while the TAG-Methanol reaction was maximized.
 The reaction associated with RuMP was deactivated.